Dynalon/mdwiki/faq.md

 ====

   * __Q: Can I open `mdwiki.html` in my browser from the menu or by specifying via a `file://` URL?__
-  * A: This varies by browser:
-    * Firefox: Works perfectly when using `file://` urls.
-Due to some bugs, some exernal resources might however fail to load.
+  * A: Yes, at least for most browsers.
+There are some gimmicks that won't work on some browsers.
+List of browser that support opening MDwiki via `file://` urls:

+    * Firefox (v23): Works good, no issues known.
+    * Internet Explorer (v10): Works good, no issues known.
-    * Google Chrome: Works only when started with the commandline parameter `--allow-file-access-from-files`
+    * Google Chrome: Works only when started with the commandline parameter `--allow-file-access-from-files`.
+Even then, Chrome has minor issues.
+I.e. the math gimmick will not render correctly.
+    * Safari: Does not work.
+Maybe cmdline flag needed as in Chrome?

-    Note: It is usally best to use a webserver when running locally and not to use `file://` URLs as those are not yet 100% supported.
+Note: It is usally best to use a webserver when running locally and not to use `file://` URLs as those are not yet 100% supported by every gimmick or third-party script.

+Gimmicks that won't work when using `file://` urls:

+  * Facebok Likebutton (problem with their Cross-Origin setting?)
+  * Disqus (hardcoded `//`-prefixed urls in their scripts)

 - - - - - - - - -